 Louis has a broad base of technical knowledge.
 Prior to working as a patent practitioner, Louis’ academic research included rapid solidification of high-temperature superconductors and drying and sintering behavior of ceramics for semiconductor packaging applications.
 Later, as a staff engineer at EIC Laboratories, he carried out contract research for government and private agencies in diverse areas such as metallurgy, composite materials, single crystal growth, specialty polymers, electrochemistry, and computer simulations.

 As a Duracell scientist, he invented and patented a number of battery technologies.
 As his work became increasingly focused on emerging technologies and patent analysis, his interest in intellectual property (IP) grew.
-Consequently, he decided to leverage the skills and know-how gained as a result of his success in industrial R&D and to focus on patent law.
-Since then, he has worked in the patent department of the Gillette Company, the consumer product leader, served as in-house counsel for leading technology companies specializing in cutting-edge microelectronics and semiconductor processing equipment, and founded his law firm specializing in IP matters.
+Consequently, he decided to leverage the skills and know-how gained as a result of his success in industrial research and development and to focus on patent law.
+Since then, he has worked in the patent department of the Gillette Company, the consumer products leader, served as in-house counsel for leading technology companies specializing in cutting-edge microelectronics and semiconductor processing equipment, and founded his law firm specializing in IP matters.

 As outside IP counsel, Louis has drafted numerous patent applications and prosecuted them to issuance.
 He also has significant experience in “clean up” work on existing patent portfolios to improve strategic focus and claims coverage.
 In addition, Louis has rendered formal and informal opinions pertaining to intellectual property issues such as patentability, validity, infringement, and freedom-of-operation.